jorgekero/jorgekero/README.md

 I am used to the idea of training and learning one step at a time.
 From running Marathons, which require months of preparation, to the idea of going from "Scaled" to "Rx" in Crossfit.
 I had to set a goal and Google wasn't giving me a consistent target to aim for to improve my numbers.
-So my curiosity led me down the path of data analytics and visualization to extract insights from a large database of Crossfit athletes statistics worldwide and thus evaluate how far I was from the average Crossfitter.
+So my curiosity led me down the path of data analytics and visualization to extract insights from a large database of Crossfit athletes statistics and thus evaluate how far I was from the average Crossfitter.

 In 2022, I've learned a lot about Machine Learning and Natural Language Processing (NLP).
 The COVID-19 pandemic brought many changes to our work and study environments.
 Therefore, a business institute wanted to evaluate how students felt about the in-person and remote class formats.
 In this way, a project was presented to evaluate which format they prefer through surveys and Sentiment Analysis of the students' comments.